david-pilny/ZOD/README.md

 and `testing.ipynb`.
 The first one is self-explanatory I think.
 In the `testing.ipynb` script I am testing trained model on data in `7v0` directory.

+## Semestral Project

+`Number_recognition` directory contains code and prerequisites for my semestral project.
+In this project I was segmenting ultrasound images of atherosclerosis with **U-Net** convolutional neural network.